I tested the new AWS Security Agent feature.

 Summary of this article

-In this blog, we introduced AWS Security Agent and how to set it up.
+In this blog post, I introduced the AWS Security Agent and explained how to set it up.

-失敗Next time, I'll write a blog post summarizing the code reviews and penetration tests I actually performed.
+失敗Next time, I plan to write a blog post summarizing the parts where we actually conducted code reviews and penetration tests.

 If you are interested, please contact us here.